mgemalma/bias_human_subject_experiment_infrastructure/README.md

 ### Overview
 This repository provides the web application and backend infrastructure to collect crowdsourced annotations.
 The web app is built on Meteor, following a structure similar to other crowd annotation systems, and includes templates and JavaScript files to facilitate data collection across various user interactions.

+## Implementation Details

+Although the web app implementation is mostly basic, please feel free to reach out with any questions.
+You can contact the author, Meric Altug Gemalmaz, at: [mgemalma@purdue.edu](mailto:mgemalma@purdue.edu).

 ### Installation

 1. **Clone the repository**: